-Major injuries, such as head trauma from a major accident, may also damage the nerves in the brain or spinal cord.
+Major injuries, such as head trauma from a serious accident, may also damage the nerves in the brain or spinal cord.

 Serotonin syndrome is a potentially dangerous reaction that occurs if too much serotonin builds up in the body.
-This buildup could be due to drug abuse, but it may also be caused by taking high doses of medications or mixing certain medical drugs.
+This buildup could be due to drug abuse, but it may also result from taking high doses of medications or mixing certain medicines.

 A brain tumor that pushes against the motor neurons in the brain or causes these areas to swell may lead to clonus.

-Other causes of clonus include anything that has the potential to affect the nerves or brain cells, including:
+Other causes of clonus include anything that has the potential to affect the nerves or brain cells, such as:

-Blood tests may also help identify markers for various conditions associated with clonus.
+- blood tests, to help identify markers for various conditions associated with clonus

 This may cause a sustained pulsing in the ankle.
 A series of these pulses may indicate clonus.
 Doctors do not rely on this test to diagnose clonus, but it can help point them in the right direction during the diagnostic process.

-Treatment for clonus varies depending on the underlying cause.
+Treatment for clonus will depend on the underlying cause.
 Doctors may try many different treatment methods before finding the one that works best for each person.

-Sedative medications and muscle relaxers help reduce clonus symptoms.
-Doctors often recommend these drugs in the first instance for people experiencing clonus.
+Sedative medications and muscle relaxers can help reduce clonus symptoms.
+Doctors often recommend these drugs in the first instance for people with clonus.